 We will approve almost any project idea that minds the rules on this page.

 As CS 32 is the pre-requisite for this course, every enrolled student is assumed to possess sufficient C++ programming knowlege to be an effective team member if the project is written in that language.
-Therefore, the majority of the system you propose should be ISO/IEC C++ standard compatible source code - you must obtain permission from your TA to include anything else.
+If your group chooses that language, then your code should be ISO/IEC C++ standard compatible source code.
+You may choose a different, object-oriented programming language, but first you must obtain permission from your TA.

 About technical expertise